tanveer128423/Ecommerce-Follow-Along/README.md

 - Implemented error handling for invalid credentials.

 With this milestone, users can securely log in to the application, ensuring safe authentication.

+## Milestone 8 (Frontend - Product Card Component & Homepage)
+Designed a reusable product card component and created a structured homepage layout to display products effectively.

+Key Updates:
+- Developed a dynamic product card component using props to display product details.
+- Implemented array mapping to render multiple product cards dynamically.
+- Styled the homepage using a grid/flexbox layout for better organization.

+With this milestone, the homepage now showcases products in a clean and visually appealing manner.